 To keep things interesting, there will be a lot of posh decor accents, such as my beloved rustic garden table.
 Unfortunately I was not able to find a true oldie, but our local decor store had a rustic-looking garden table with a lovely metal detail around it, so I had my winner!

 To spice up the kitchen area, we will be using a faux marble counter top with a fabulous print, along with gorgeous brass cabinet handles from Superfront.
 The rustic dining table will have a custom made glass top so it would be easy to dine [& clean!] and to tie in the clear glass even more, we will do a DIY bubble lamp above the dining table.
-Finished off with vintage decor pieces, different material textures and marble removable wallpaper, this kitchen design will be a combination of minimalism in it's colors, eclecticism in decor and maximalism in terms of greenery.
+Finished off with vintage decor pieces, different material textures and marble removable kitchen wallpaper backsplash, this kitchen design will be a combination of minimalism in it's colors, eclecticism in decor and maximalism in terms of greenery.
 Something I will be trying for the very first time and I hope it will deliver the vibe that I'm going for!
 Stay tuned for One Room Challenge week 2!